ASMIftekhar/COPY_PASTE-FORGERY-DETECTION/Readme.md

-## Detecting Copy-Move Forgery Using Mantranet with Morphological Processin
+## Detecting Copy-Move Forgery Using Mantranet with Morphology Based Segmentation
 This Repository contains code for the class project ECE 278A For cloning the repo type: